eurocontrol-swim/swim-pubsub/README.md

 case.

 ### BrokerHandler
-It extends the `proton._reactor.MessagingHandler` which will allow it to interact with the broker via the `qpid-proton` library using the [AMQP Version 1.0](https://www.amqp.org/resources/specifications) protocol.
+It extends the `proton.reactor.MessagingHandler` which will allow it to interact with the broker via the `qpid-proton` library using the [AMQP Version 1.0](https://www.amqp.org/resources/specifications) protocol.

 ### Client